ros2/ros2_documentation/source/Installation/macOS-Development-Setup.rst

 System requirements
 -------------------

-We support macOS 10.12.x.
+We currently support macOS Mojave (10.14).

-However, some new versions like 10.13.x and some older versions like 10.11.x and 10.10.x are known to work as well.
+The Rolling Ridley distribution will change target platforms from time to time as new platforms become available.
+Most people will want to use a stable ROS distribution.

 Install prerequisites
 ---------------------